-2005 Corral Vineyard Chardonnay
+2006 Corral Vineyard Chardonnay

-The 2005 Corral Vineyard is the most complex and balanced of the five distinct bottlings produced in this vintage.
+The 2006 Corral Vineyard is the most complex and balanced of the four distinct bottlings produced in this vintage.
 Sitting amongst our southern-most vineyard blocks is an old cattle corral, which explains why we call those blocks the Corral Vineyard.
-We blended Chardonnay from two such blocks to craft this full-bodied age worthy wine.
-Made from 95% Old Wente Clone and 5% Rued Clone.
-Rated 92 by the Wine Enthusiast.
+Made from 100% Old Wente Clone, 25% of which underwent native fermentation.